Banz99/Final-Fantasy-Type-0-Hd-Unlocker/README.md

 _Warning_: Setting a resolution unsupported by your primary monitor will close the game immediately on startup.

+**BIG WARNING: The game's antialiasing option allows the game to supersample, effectively rendering internally at a resolution that is bigger than the game's final output to your screen to improve image quality.
+While this was fine @1080p, if you set your resolution to an higher value keep in mind that the high setting will use 2.25 times the number of pixels, and the ultra one will be 4 times!
+(Example: from 2160p(4k), it would be 3240p and 4320p(8k) respectively).
+If your monitor supports the resolution you chose but the game is still crashing on startup, try lowering this option.**

 ## Framerate cap

 ###  THIS FEATURE IS HIGHLY EXPERIMENTAL AND AS SUCH EXPECT SOME PROBLEMS.